 Load a License from a Stream Object

-The following code example demonstrates how to initialize a license from a stream using another SetLicense method:
+The following code example shows how to initialize a license from a stream using another SetLicense method:

 com.aspose.words.License license = new com.aspose.words.License(); license.setLicense(new java.io.FileInputStream("Aspose.Words.Java.lic"));